 The realistic evaluation of the impact of the coordinated Sybil attack in terms of mean trip time loss demonstrates the potential physical impact of real cyber-physical attacks, which exploit the perception layer to target the application layer.
 We validate that there is no need to rely on assumptions of the effect of attacks against the traffic control components and that our mitigation has solid merit in improving the resilience of these components.
 We provide results for both the baseline and Sybil attack scenarios on one junction and three networked junctions of downtown Montr\'eal.

 We identified the 50 most critical traffic lights based on the average mean time loss in several simulation runs.
-Figure~\ref{MTLresults_1} shows the mean trip waiting time of the most critical junction.
+Fig. ~\ref{MTLresults_1} shows the mean trip waiting time of the most critical junction.
 This junction is controlled by a gap-based actuated traffic control.
 This control scheme works by prolonging traffic phases whenever a continuous stream of traffic is detected.
 It switches to the next phase after detecting a sufficient time gap between successive vehicles.
 This allows for better distribution of green-time among phases and also affects cycle duration in response to dynamic traffic conditions.
 We considered the maximum time gap to be of three seconds between successive vehicles that will cause the current phase to be prolonged.
 The minimum duration and max duration of green-time are 5 and 45 seconds, respectively.

-Figure~\ref{MTLresults_2} shows the impact of Sybil attack on the same junction as the baseline scenario.
+Fig. \ref{MTLresults_2} shows the impact of Sybil attack on the same junction as the baseline scenario.
 Sybil vehicles were injected around the junction long enough to be detected by the RSU, which then receives the wrong information about the state of traffic flow.
 The Sybil attack increased the mean trip time loss by approximately 23 seconds compared to the baseline.

-Since ATSC is not yet deployed in the transportation network of the City of Montr\'eal, Figure~\ref{MTLresults_3} shows the average mean trip waiting time of vehicles on three neighboring but isolated intersections under the baseline scenario.
-In the next section, we demonstrate that, if the junctions were interconnected and ATSC was implemented, the performance in terms of trip time loss is improved.
-Figure~\ref{MTLresults_4} shows the impact of the Sybil attack on the same three junctions.
+Since AMATSC is not yet deployed in the transportation network of the City of Montr\'eal, Fig. \ref{MTLresults_3} shows the average mean trip waiting time of vehicles on three neighboring but isolated intersections under the baseline scenario.
+In the next section, we demonstrate that, if the junctions were interconnected and AMATSC was implemented, the performance in terms of trip time loss is improved.
+Fig. \ref{MTLresults_4} shows the impact of the Sybil attack on the same three junctions.
 The junctions are also controlled by a gap-based actuated traffic control.
 We notice that the trip time loss under attack increased by 34 seconds, that is, approximately by up to 50\% more than the Sybil attack targeting a single junction.